 All families have their challenges and go through difficult times, whether they are developmental problems, communication problems or health and medical problems.
-Sometime these can be overwhelming.
+Sometimes these can be overwhelming.
 Our family therapy can help.

 Some families often do not have enough support to help parents manage their problems.
 Some are overworked and under-resourced.
 Grandparents may live far away or be unable to assist.
 Older parents may need extra assistance.

-We often hear parents express uncertainty or a lack of confidence in how to manage some of the challenges it presents.
+We often hear parents express uncertainty or a lack of confidence in how to manage some of the challenges.
 Parents can seek counselling to address their own areas of concern and the factors that may be impacting upon their parenting capacity or parenting experience.

 What we can help with